 Both had picked up guns and joined Hizb ul Mujhaideen, taking the extreme step.
 There is no record suggesting they crossed the LoC.
 Less than forty days later, Younus returned numb and with eyes closed on a charpoy, draped in a green cloth.
 People hailed the “martyr” and put him to eternal rest.

-In between his two friends, one slain and another fugitive from law, Dawood is left nowhere.
+In between his two friends, one slain and another fugitive from the law, Dawood is left nowhere.
 Counter-insurgency grid is chasing the “suspect” and he has survived numerous raids.

 After Younu’s killing in encounter, Dawood came to visit his house.